EliziumNet/Loopz/resources/docs/bulk-renamer.md

 ![picture](../images/bulk-rename.MOVE-TO-FINAL.not-renamed-BECAUSE.jpg)

-:warning: The *With* format parameter MUST be defined with single quotes.
+:warning: <a name = "using.formatters-must-use-single-quotes"></a> The *With* format parameter MUST be defined with single quotes.
 Using double quotes causes string interpolation to occur resulting in named group references to not be evaluated as expected.
 Let's re-run the last command, but using double quotes for the *With* parameter:

 :x: -Pattern '(?\<disc\>\d{2})-' -Anchor '\d{2}' -With "${_a}-${disc} -" -Top 10 -WhatIf